MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/24.png)

-Voila, now we have 5 different objects, each stored 1 separate environment variable.
-Next, we have to iterate through them and transform each object into the form of key=value, since that's the final format we want to store in the `app.env` file.
+Voilà, now we have 5 different objects, each stored 1 separate environment variable.
+Next, we have to iterate through them and transform each object into the form of `key=value`, since that's the final format we want to store in the `app.env` file.
 For this kind of transformation, we're gonna use the `map` operator.
 The way it works is very similar to the `map` function in Python or Ruby.
 Basically, it iterates through the list of values, apply a transform